-In this paper we present our extensions for abstraction of communication and concurrency in the SAUVE (SAV-ANT and University of Adelaide VHDL Extensions) project.
+In this report we focus on our extensions for abstraction of communication and concurrency in the SAUVE (SAVANT and University of Adelaide VHDL Extensions) project.
 We introduce into VHDL the notions of communication channels and message-passing operations as an abstraction of communication by signals.
 We also extend the process model by allowing process declarations that can be statically or dynamically instantiated.

-Section 2 of this paper reviews our design objectives.
-Section 3 discusses issues that must be considered in extending VHDL with a more abstract form of communication and gives reasons for our choices among the alternaitves.
-Section 4 presents the details of the abstract communication language features in SUAVE and Section 5 presents the details of the extensions for concurrency abstraction.
-Section 6 presents an extended example, a multithreaded client-server system, that illustrates the combined use of the extensions in a system-level model.
+Section 2 of this report reviews our design objectives.
+Section 3 discusses issues that must be considered in extending VHDL with a more abstract form of communication, and Section 4 presents the details of the abstract communication language features in SUAVE.
+Section 5 presents the details of the extensions for concurrency abstraction.
+Section 6 presents an extended example, a multi-threaded client-servers system, that illustrates the combined use of the extensions in a system-level model.
 Finally, Section 7 contains our conclusions.